hturnbull93/hturnbull93/README.md

 ### Communication

 Often I have needed to keep multiple stakeholders informed about the progress of projects.
 I assess stakeholder requirements quickly to manage expectations and deliver information effectively.

-### Team Focussed

-I have often worked as a part of a team for various professional and personal projects.
-I make sure each member's contributions are heard and that all members take part in making decisions.

 <!--